 What are the symptoms?

 To get the complete diagnosis, it is necessary to consult a psychiatrist or a social worker if you’ve been experiencing symptoms of psychosis.
 He will tell you what is wrong with you.

 If you have been diagnosed with psychosis, it’s important to get treated early.
-It will keep the symptoms away from affecting your relationship, your daily activities etc.
+It will keep the symptoms away from affecting your relationship, your daily activities, etc.

-Brain Scans are done in early stages to see the severity of the condition and how it can be ruled out.
+Brain Scans are done in the early stages to see the severity of the condition and how it can be ruled out.
 There are some drugs called antipsychotic drugs that are effective at reducing the symptoms and treating the underlying illnesses.
 Psychotherapy is also done to treat cognitive and residual symptoms of other psychotic disorders.

 This is all about psychosis and how it isolates you from the outside world.
 Read about it and create awareness.
 Share it with your friends and family.
 Stay Safe Stay Healthy